 How does Neo Financial stack up against the other online banks offerings?

-If you’re only interested in getting the highest interest rate possible, then Neo Financial compares favourably to the other banks.
+If you’re only interested in getting the highest interest rate possible, then Neo Financial offers a competitive rate but you can get better rates from other banks.

-Interesting, Saven Financial and Motive Financial also have 1.55% on their savings account.
-And you can get 1.80% from Canadian Tire Bank.
+Another new bank, Saven Financial has 1.55% on its high interest savings account.
+And you can also get 1.55% from Canadian Tire Bank.

 Motive Financial has been around for longer.
-The savings interest is competitive but there are a few fees to worry about like Interac e-transfer charges.
+The savings interest is competitive at 1.25% but there are a few fees to worry about like Interac e-transfer charges.